illinoistech-itm/jhajek/itmd-521/notes/chapter-04/chapter-04.md

 ## DataFrames vs Datasets

-- DataFrames have types of a sort
+- DataFrames have types of a sort...
   - These are maintained by Spark internally
   - Schema only checked at *runtime*
 - Datasets are typed DataFrames